znort987/blockparser/README.md

             ./parser rewards >rewards.txt

         .
-See a greatly detailed dump of the pizza transaction
+See a greatly detailed dump of the famous pizza transaction

             ./parser show

+        .
+Track all mined blocks with unspent reward:

+            ./parser pristine

+    NOTE: the general syntax is:

+        ./parser <command> <option> <option> ... <arg> <arg> ...

+    NOTE: use "parser help <command>" or "parser <command> --help" to get detailed help for a specific command.

+    NOTE: <command> may have multiple aliases and can also be abbreviated.
+For example, "parser tx", "parser tr", and "parser transactions" are equivalent.

+    NOTE: whenever specifying a list of things (e.g. a list of addresses), you can instead enter "file:list.txt" and the list will be read from the file.

+    NOTE: whenever specifying a list file, you can use "file:-" and blockparser will read the list directly from stdin.

     Caveats:
     --------

         .
-You need an x86-84 ubuntu box and a recent version of GCC(>=4.4), recent versions of boost and openssl-dev.
-The whole thing is very unlikely to work or even compile on anything else.
+You will need an x86-84 ubuntu box and a recent version of GCC(>=4.4), a recent version of boost and openssl-dev.
+You may be able to compile on other platforms, but the code wasn't really designed for those.

         .
-It needs quite a bit of RAM to work.
-Never exactly measured how much, but the hash maps will grow quite fat.
-I might switch them to something different that spills over to disk at some point.
-For now: it works fine with 8 Gigs.
+As of this writing, it needs a log of RAM to work, typically upwards of 25Gigs.
+I will switch to an on-disk hash table at some point, but for now you'll just need that if you ever hope to see it finish in a reasonable amount of time (or at all if your swap space is too small).

         .
-The code isn't particularly clean or well architected.
-It was just a quick way for me to learn about bitcoin.
-There isnt much in the way of comments either.
+The code could be cleaner and better architected.
+It was just a quick and dirty way for me to learn about bitcoin.
+There really isn't much in the way of comments either :D

         .
-OTOH, it is fairly simple, short, and efficient.
-If you want to understand how the blockchain data structure works, the code in parser.cpp is a solid way to start.
+OTOH, it is fairly simple, short.
+If you want to understand how the blockchain data structures work, the code in parser.cpp is a solid way to start.

-        . blockparser uses mmap() extensively.
-There has been report that it does not play well with encrypted partitions.
-Solution: move your blockchain to a normal disk.
-That's likely to make your bitcoin install a lot more efficient anyways.

     Hacking the code:
     -----------------

-        . parser.cpp contains a generic parser that mmaps the blockchain, parses it and calls "user-defined" callbacks as it hits interesting bits of information.
+        . parser.cpp contains the generic parser that reads the blockchain, parses it and calls "user-defined" callbacks as it hits interesting bits of information.
+It typically calls out when it begins reading finishes assembling a data structure.

         . util.cpp contains a grab-bag of useful bitcoin related routines.
 Interesting examples include: